lmullen/jsr/_source/issues/vol16/crothers.markdown

 throughout its life.
 Above all, the Southland community developed amidst a white community hostile to black education and advancement and to the Quaker outsiders.
-This antagonism---and associated violence---increased after the mid-1870s when the collapse of reconstruction enabled former Confederates to recapture political power.
+This antagonism---and associated violence---increased after the mid-1870s when the collapse of Reconstruction enabled former Confederates to recapture political power.
 In addition, black poverty undermined the school's efforts to achieve financial self-sufficiency and limited the ability of local blacks to attend.
 Friends' commitment